isomerpages/imda-tradetrust/news-and-events/media-centre/_posts/2021-10-18-post-Press Release | Three Successful Digital Cross Border Trade Trials Completed,.md

 variant: tiptap
 ---
 <blockquote>
-<p>Three Successful Digital Cross-Border Trade Trials Completed: Businesses
-Will Be Able To Benefit from Faster and More Secured Transactions</p>
+<h4>Three Successful Digital Cross-Border Trade Trials Completed: Businesses Will Be Able To Benefit from Faster and More Secured Transactions</h4>
 </blockquote>
+<h4>Trials on Digital Trade To Promote Business Productivity</h4>
 <p>Businesses between Singapore and Shenzhen can also soon enjoy expeditious
 cross-border trade financing transactions as the SCI continues to deepen technological cooperation and test policy innovations between both cities.</p>